gromacs/gromacs/docs/dev-manual/documentation-generation.rst

   `Sphinx <http://sphinx-doc.org/>`_; at least version |EXPECTED_SPHINX_VERSION| is used for building some parts of the documentation from reStructuredText source files.
+  To install an appropriate version of ``sphinx-build`` and other required Python packages, you can use the :file:`requirements.txt` file in the :file:`docs` repository directory.
+E.g. :command:`pip install -r docs/requirements.txt`

 LaTeX
   Also requires ImageMagick for converting graphics file formats.